Margaret Saurin: International career

 In June 1995, Saurin played for Republic of Ireland under-19s in a match against Austria under-19s.
 She was part of the Republic of Ireland under-19s team that won the 1996 Dana Cup, one of the world's largest youth football tournaments, and was named the tournament's most valuable player.
 In the same year, she received a callup to the senior squad.
 She scored a goal on her international debut, playing against Northern Ireland.
 She represented the Republic of Ireland in qualification matches for the 1999 FIFA Women's World Cup, UEFA Women's Euro 2001, and 2003 FIFA Women's World Cup.
 She played in the 2003 Algarve Cup tournament in Portugal.

 Coaching career

 In 2003, Saurin became an assistant coach at Christian Brothers.
 From 2004 until 2007 she was an assistant coach of the Akron Zips women's soccer team.
 In 2007, Saurin became head coach of the IPFW Mastodons women's soccer team.
 She stayed in the role until 2014, when she became head coach of the Oakland Golden Grizzlies women's soccer team.
 In 2015, Saurin coached Oakland to their first Horizon League Championship.
 In January 2017, Saurin quit her role with Oakland, and in February 2017, she became an assistant coach of the Dayton Flyers women's soccer team.

 Personal life

-Saurin is from Dublin, Republic of Ireland.
+Saurin is from Dublin, Ireland.
 She studied administration and marketing at the Dublin Institute of Technology, and later a master's degree in education at Christian Brothers University.